home

 In the twin prisoners dilemma, I cooperate with my twin because we're implementing the same algorithm.
 If we modify the twin slightly, for example to have a slightly longer right index-finger-nail, I would still cooperate, even though we're different algorithms, since little enough has been changed about our algorithms that the internal states and the output are basically the same.

-But it could be that I'm in a prisoner's dilemma with some program $p^{\star}$ that, given some inputs, returns the same outputs as I do, but for completely different "reasons"—that is, the internal states are very different, and a slight change in input would cause the output to be radically different.
+It could be that I'm in a prisoner's dilemma with some program $p^{\star}$ that, given some inputs, returns the same outputs as I do, but for completely different "reasons"—that is, the internal states are very different, and a slight change in input would cause the output to be radically different.
 Intuitively, my similarity to $p^{\star}$ is pretty small, because even though it gives the same output, it gives that output for very different reasons, so I don't have much control over its outputs by controlling my own computations.

 One idea is that exact copies should be treated as 100% under your “logical control”.
 For approximate models of you, or merely similar agents, control should drop off sharply as logical correlation decreases.
 But how does this work?